-On 18 October 2013, the Co-operative Energy announced it is to increase its gas and electricity prices by an average of 4.5%, applying to new customers from 21 October and to existing customers from January 2014.
-But on 13 November it said that it would cut that increase by 2% to 2.5% in response to the government indication that it will remove some of the green taxes from energy bills.
+On 18 October 2013, Co-operative Energy announced it would be increasing its gas and electricity prices by an average of 4.5%, applying to new customers from 21 October and to existing customers from January 2014.
+But on 13 November it said that it would cut that increase to 2.5%, in response to the government's indication that it would remove some of the green taxes from energy bills.

 And back in 2012, unlike other suppliers, the Co-operative Energy announced decreases to its prices twice.
-At the beginning of the year it reduced dual-fuel prices by 5% and in December it cut electricity prices by 2%.
+At the beginning of 2012, Co-operative Energy reduced dual-fuel prices by 5%; and in December it cut electricity prices by 2%.

 The Co-operative Energy won the Which?
 Big Switch auction in May 2012, when it put forward two market-beating deals.
 It gained 30,000 customers as a result in the UK’s first collective switch.

 The Co-operative Energy was also awarded the Positive Change Award at the Which?
 Awards 2012.

 This is the largest independent co-operative in the UK, owned by 200,000 customers.
 Part of The Midcounties Co-operative, its aim is to be transparent and to focus on its customers and long-term sustainability.
 Some 68% of its electricity comes from renewable sources.

 Customers can become Midcounties members for £1 and receive a share in profits.
 It was the first energy supplier to get a Fair Tax Mark accreditation for its responsible tax.